wushian/Roslynator/src/VisualStudioCode/package/README.md

 ## Configuration

+IMPORTANT!!!
 To make this extension working it is necessary to add following configuration to `%USERPROFILE%\.omnisharp\omnisharp.json`:

 ```json
 {